Haywards Heath Town F.C.: History

 In 1989 the club adopted its current name.
 They finished bottom of Division One in 1991–92 and were relegated to Division Two.
 A second successive relegation followed as they finished bottom of Division Two in 1992–93.
 They won the Division Three Cup in 2000–01 with a 1–0 win over Steyning Town in the final.
 The following season saw them finish as Division Three runners-up, earning promotion to Division Two.
 However, they finished bottom of Division Two in 2003–04 and were relegated back to Division Three after only one season.
 They won the Division Three Cup again in 2008–09, beating Dorking Wanderers 2–0 in the final.

 In 2012–13 Haywards Heath were Division Three runners-up, resulting in promotion to Division Two.
 The division was renamed Division One in 2015 when the league was rebranded as the Southern Combination and the club went on to win the Division One title in 2015–16, earning promotion to the Premier Division.
 They finished top of the Premier Division the following season and were due to be promoted to Division One South of the Isthmian League.
 However, after being penalised with a nine-point deduction for fielding in several matches a player who was serving a ban, the championship was awarded to Shoreham.
 The club went on to win the Premier Division in 2017–18, earning promotion to the newly formed South East Division of the Isthmian League.
+They were relegated back to the Premier Division of the Southern Combination at the end of the 2022–23 season after being defeated by Redbridge in an inter-step play-off.

+The 2024–25 season saw Haywards Heath finish fourth in the Premier Division, qualifying for the promotion play-offs, in which they lost 2–1 to Eastbourne United in the semi-finals.